balopez83/One-Mix-3-Hackintosh/README.md

 # One-Mix-3-Hackintosh
 This project attempts to bring MacOS to the One-Mix 3 &amp; 2s with Full Support

-If you can help fix any of the issues below I would greatly appreciate it.
-I believe some of these issues could be fairly easy to fix but will take the right person who knows just what the issue is.
-Please feel free to post any issues or questions and I will attempt to get to it as soon as I can.
+## End of Support
+Due to the layout of the Intel graphics on the OneMix 2s/3/3s being customized and non-standard I am unable to get the computer running with full graphics on High Sierra, Mojave, and Catalina.
+Because of these challenges that are beyond my ability to solve I will be discontinuing my work on this.
+I want to help others who may want to attempt to continue this and so I have uploaded all of my EFI attempts and configuration files.
+Please feel free to continue this research and I wish you luck getting this fully functional.
+If you would like I can post your EFI once its fully functional and add credits to you once its completed.

+## Credits
 Thank you to Github user hellodeibu who's work on the GPD Pocket 2 helped me get this far as well as many others in the Hackintosh community that shared their knowledge and experience through countless forums to make this possible.

 If you are looking for GPD Pocket 2 macOS support you can access it here: